Crispy Dill Pickle Grilled Cheese Sandwich

 • 1 handful dill pickle flavored potato chips

-• grilled sandwich from Step 3
+• cooked sandwich from Step 3

 Leave a Comment